Arrow-Kill/ArrowMade/ENV_SETUP.md

 ### 4. OpenRouter API Key
 You should already have this from your previous setup.

+### 5. Email Configuration (for Email Verification)
+1. Use a Gmail account for sending verification emails
+2. Enable 2-Factor Authentication on your Gmail account
+3. Generate an App Password:
+   - Go to Google Account settings → Security → 2-Step Verification → App passwords
+   - Generate a new app password for "Mail"
+   - Use this app password (not your regular Gmail password) for `NEXT_PUBLIC_PASS`
+4. Set `NEXT_PUBLIC_EMAIL` to your Gmail address

 ## Database Collections
 The system automatically creates two separate collections: